-The custom aluminum case in this kit not only physically protects your LimeNET Micro, but it helps reduce noise interference.
+The custom aluminum case in this kit not only physically protects your LimeNET Micro, it also helps reduce noise interference.
 It also looks and feels smashing.
 The Aluminum Kit is the only pledge level that includes a Compute Module pre-loaded with a PantaHub software stack.
 The aluminum case is only available for sale as a kit.

 The acrylic case is custom-designed to keep your LimeNET Micro safe.
 And the kit is made to give you all the components you need to get started right out of the box.